geidyruiz/productmanagement/README.md

         have a unique function that allows the process to (view, create, edit and delete) into products, invoices and also Invoices details.

 # Administrator User:
-      Can view, Create and Delete Roles
+      Can view, edit, Create and Delete Roles
-      Can view, Create and Delete Products
+      Can view, edit, Create and Delete Products
-      Can view, Create and Delete Invoice
+      Can view, edit, Create and Delete Invoice
-      Can view, Create and Delete Invoice Details
+      Can view, edit, Create and Delete Invoice Details

 the complete system can be used following the link: